jstacoder/flask-ide/README.md

 i now have a live [demo](http://flask-ide-readonly.herokuapp.com/view_files) running in readonly mode,check it out.

+in the demo:

+* to open a file click its name
+* to just view the contents of a file click the magnifying glass icon in the files row

+* features for the other icons (star,pencil,x) have not been implemented yet

 currently only actully supports editing files local to flask-ide's install, but full local filesystem editing will be added soon, and so will connecting to servers via ssh. keep checking back

 if you can get it working, this is the inteface